miso-lims/miso-lims/docs/user_manual/samples.md

 A sample's children may include libraries or, if your site uses detailed sample mode, other samples.
 Any children must be deleted before the sample can be deleted.
 A sample can only be deleted by its creator or a MISO administrator.

+## Consent

+Note: This item only applies if your site uses [detailed sample mode](../site_configuration/#detailed-sample-mode).

+Identity samples have a consent field that has the following options.

+* This Project: Consent has been granted to use this identity's samples only within the project that the identity belongs to.
+This is the default option.
+* All Projects: Consent has been granted to use this identity's samples for any projects.
+* Revoked: Consent to use this identity's samples has been revoked.

+If consent has been revoked, a warning icon and/or message will appear on any page where the sample is displayed.
+The warning will also be shown for related items including child samples, libraries, library aliquots, pools, and sequencing container partitions.
+An additional warning dialog will be shown when trying to propagate from any of the affected items.